 JE declares that he has no competing interests.

-Dr Andrei Barasch and Dr Joel Epstein would like to gratefully acknowledge Dr Stéphanie Collet, Dr Basile Nicolas Landis, and Dr Philippe Rombaux, previous contributors to this monograph.
-SC is an author of a reference cited in this monograph.
-BNL has been reimbursed for speaking on olfactory disorders at a neuroscience meeting in Switzerland and is an author of a number of references cited in this monograph.
-PR is an author of a number of references cited in this monograph.
+Dr Andrei Barasch and Dr Joel Epstein would like to gratefully acknowledge Dr Stéphanie Collet, Dr Basile Nicolas Landis, and Dr Philippe Rombaux, previous contributors to this topic.
+SC is an author of a reference cited in this topic.
+BNL has been reimbursed for speaking on olfactory disorders at a neuroscience meeting in Switzerland and is an author of a number of references cited in this topic.
+PR is an author of a number of references cited in this topic.

 Department of Otorhinolaryngology

 University of Dresden Medical School

 VG declares that he has no competing interests.